19ammy98/FNP-Dataset-Excel-/README.md

 ## Tools Used

-- Microsoft Excel (for cleaning, pivot tables, charts)
+- Microsoft Excel (Power Query for cleaning, pivot tables, charts)
-- Python (optional for advanced processing)
-- Power BI (optional for dashboard creation)

 ## How to Use

 To replicate the analysis:

 1. Download or clone this repository.
-2. Open the Excel workbook for ready-to-use insights or load the CSV files into your preferred data tool (Excel, Python, Power BI).
+2. Open the Excel workbook for ready-to-use insights or load the CSV files into your preferred data tool.
 3. Review the visualizations and findings as per the business questions listed above.

 ## License